A world of opportunity: how AI and Assistive tech could build independence for millions

 "Last mile" navigation: While some people with (particularly mobility-based) disabilities seek assistance, many do not but find it difficult to hear announcements or follow complex routes to their gate.

-Agentic AI, with its ability to observe, reason, plan, and respond to dynamic inputs, can be a game-changer.
+Agentic AI, with its ability to observe, reason, plan, and respond to dynamic inputs, could be a game-changer.
 Let’s imagine how agentic AI could assist people with various disabilities in navigating an airport.

 What happens when the airport changes suddenly?